 - Difficulty breathing

 The Food and Drug Administration did a test for the U.S. military called the Shelf Life Extension Program.
 This program reviewed medications to determine if they maintained their potency and were safe to take following the expiration of their shelf lives.

 Of the medications tested, 88% were extended for an average of 66 months.
 This was conducted on medications that were in their original containers.

 To ensure the best shelf life of medications, keep them in their original containers in a cool, dry place.
 This will give them the best chance of keeping their potency.

 All of these drugs are great to store in bulk if you’re concerned about a future collapse or SHTF event.
 You can buy them freely from places like Amazon without a prescription and most of them contain the same ingredients that a prescribed medication would.

-By understanding a few key things about animal antibiotics, you will be able to identify the antibiotics that are useful for treating common diseases in humans after a disaster.
+By understanding a few key things about fish antibiotics, you will be able to identify the antibiotics that are useful for treating common diseases in humans after a disaster.

 We’re not recommending that you use fish antibiotics for humans unless it’s an absolute life and death situation.
 All medications have their risks and fish antibiotics are no different.

 Using fish antibiotics for humans has the potential to save lives, but it also has the potential for negative side effects.
 The decision to take fish antibiotics is yours and yours alone!